baka-byte447/NewsDigest/README.md

-# NewsSumm - AI-Powered News Dashboard
+# NewsDigest - AI-Powered News Dashboard

 A modern, intelligent news aggregation and summarization platform built with React and Flask.
 Get personalized news with AI-powered summaries and a beautiful reading experience. **Currently runs locally only.**